An Image is Worth More Than 16x16 Patches: Exploring Transformers on Individual Pixels

 \subsection{Locality in ConvNets}

-In a ConvNet, the locality bias is reflected in the \emph{receptive fields} of the features computed in each layer of the network.
-Intuitively, receptive fields cover the pixels involved in computing a specific feature, and for ConvNets, these fields are local.

-Specifically, ConvNets consist of several layers, each containing convolutional operations using kernels (\eg, 7$\times$7 or 3$\times$3) or pooling operations -- both of which are locally biased.
-For example, the receptive field in the first layer often corresponds to only a small local window.
-The field is progressively expanded as the network becomes deeper, but the window is still local and centered at the location of the pixel.
+In a ConvNet, locality is reflected in the \emph{receptive fields} of the features computed in each layer.
+Intuitively, receptive fields cover all the pixels involved in computing a specific feature, and for ConvNets, the fields are local.
+Specifically, ConvNets consist of several layers, each having convolutional kernels or pooling operations -- both of which are local.
+The field is progressively expanded as the network stacks more layers, but the window is still locally centered at the location of the pixel.